LP-CDF/AMi_Image_Analysis/README.md

     * MARCO tensorflow model (https://storage.googleapis.com/marco-168219-model/savedmodel.zip)
       One version of this model is included in saved_model/ Methodology details are published in [[2]](#2)
-    * opencv for the automatic cropping tool (tested with opencv 4.0.1 manually compiled on CentOS 7)
+    * opencv for the automatic cropping tool (tested with opencv 4.0.1 compiled on CentOS 7)
     * NumPy

     Known issues: